Jeremy Clements Racing: Car No. 51 history

+Jeremy Clements in the No. 51 during the 2017 Johnsonville 180.

 In 2011, the team would see Clements go back to fielding his team.
 He would attempt the full schedule for the first time, in a new No. 51.
 He would succeed, attaining three top-fifteens on the way to a top-fifteen points finish.

 In 2012, for both the Virginia 529 College Savings 250, and the Lilly Diabetes 250, Clements fielded the No. 4 entry for Jeremy Clements Racing, the successor to Jeremy Clements Motorsports, in place of the regular 51, as Richard Childress Racing used it for Ty Dillon.
 Dillon finished third and seventh, respectively.
 Clements would improve over last season with two top-tens and five top-fifteens, finishing 14th in the points standings.
 In 2013, Jeremy Clements missed both the Dollar General 200 and the Sam's Town 300.
 Ryan Sieg filled in the No. 51 for both races, with the events being his first two Xfinity Series starts.
 He finished 21st and eighteenth, respectively.
 Clements would continue to perform, with two top-tens and three to-fifteens.
 Despite missing two races and having fewer stellar finishes, he would only fall to 16th in the standings.
 2014-15 would see Clements accumulate three top-tens, almost finishing in the top-five at Elkhart Lake in 2014.
 His best points finish during this stretch tied the team's best of fourteenth.
 By this point, the No. 51 had become known for their consistency in both race and season points finishes.

 In the inaugural season of the Xfinity Series Chase (2016), Clements finished fifteenth in points, just three positions outside of the lowest spot in the Chase, twelfth.
 This season would also see Clements Racing finish in the top-five for the first time, a fourth at the spring Talladega race.
 They would also finish top-ten two additional times On August 27, 2017, Clements won the Johnsonville 180 at Road America, after a collision with Matt Tifft while coming to the white flag.
 This victory was the first victory for Clements, JCR, and the 51 team, and locked the 51 into the first round of the 2017 Xfinity Series Chase, the Round of 12.
 However, Clements would miss the round of 8 and finish last in the Chase.
 Despite this relative disappointment, the win and subsequent points finish was the breakout moment that JCR had been looking for after only finishing top-tenonce up until that point in the season and never finishing higher than 14th in the points.
 2018 would be a return to business as usual, as Jeremy Clements would have two more top-ten finishes en route to another top-fifteen points finish.
 Their best finish was an eighth at Richmond.